evanmags/TrueGrid/README.md

   grid-column-gap: 5px;
 }
 ```
-Here we see the initial set up, you can change any of the properties except `display: grid;` and still be save.
+Here we see the initial set up, you can change any of the properties except `display: grid;` and still be safe.
 For a truely customizable grid experience youll want to play with the four classes below:
 ```css
 .grid {
   grid-template-rows: repeat(12, 1fr);